FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R1

-Hello friends and welcome to the tutorial on Basics of LaTeX and its document structure.
+Hello friends and welcome to the tutorial titled "Basics of LaTeX and its document structure".

 ..
 L2